 - Divide into 15 lumps and roll into balls.
 Place on a lined baking tray and press down to flatten a little.

-The biscuits were superb, crisp on the outside and chewy in the middle and very very moreish.
-As they are oaty biscuits.
-I’m entering them into this month’s Tea Time Treats where the theme is Flapjack, Oats and Traybakes with Karen of Lavender and Lovage and Kate of What Kate Baked.
+As these coconut chocolate chip cookies are oaty biscuits, I’m entering them into this month’s Tea Time Treats.
+Because the theme is Flapjack, Oats and Traybakes.
+It’s hosted by Karen of Lavender and Lovage and Kate of What Kate Baked.

-As this is all about coconut, I am entering both my biscuits and rice pudding into Lets Cook with Coconut over at Simply Food.
+As this post is all about coconut, I’m entering both my biscuits and rice pudding into Lets Cook with Coconut over at Simply Food.

 And as everything was cooked from scratch, I’m also sending the biscuits over to Made with Love Mondays over at Javelin Warrior’s Cookin w/Luv.

 With the subtle but tasty addition of fennel seeds, the biscuits are also being sent over to Cooking with Herbs with Karen of Lavender and Lovage.

 A brand new bloggers challenge which is all about biscuits has the theme of chocolate this month.
 So how could I not enter these to The Biscuit Barrel created by Laura of I’d Much Rather Bake Than …